yiisoft/middleware-dispatcher/README.md

 - A controller handler action in format `[TestController::class, 'index']`. `TestController` instance will be created and `index()` method will be executed.
 - A name of PSR-15 middleware class.
-The middleware instance will be obtained from container executed.
+The middleware instance will be obtained from container.
 - A function returning a middleware such as
   ```php
   static function (): MiddlewareInterface {